site24x7/plugins/milvus_monitordb/README.md

 [milvus]
 host = "127.0.0.1"
 port = 9091
 ```

 #### Linux

-Place the `milvus` folder under the Site24x7 Linux Agent plugin directory:
+- Place the `milvus` folder under the Site24x7 Linux Agent plugin directory:

 ```bash
 mv milvus /opt/site24x7/monagent/plugins/
 ```

 #### Windows

-Since it's a Python plugin, to run the plugin in a Windows server please follow the standard Site24x7 Windows Python plugin execution steps.
+- Since it's a Python plugin, to run the plugin in a Windows server please follow the steps in [this link](https://support.site24x7.com/portal/en/kb/articles/run-python-plugin-scripts-in-windows-servers).
+The remaining configuration steps are the same.

-Move the folder `milvus` into the Site24x7 Windows Agent plugin directory:
+- Move the folder `milvus` into the Site24x7 Windows Agent plugin directory:

 ```cmd
 C:\Program Files (x86)\Site24x7\WinAgent\monitoring\Plugins\milvus
 ```

 The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center.